swarnaHub/swarnahub.github.io/index.md

 ### Recent News

+* **February 2019**: PhD admits in the NLP/ML groups at Purdue and University of North Carolina, Chapel Hill.
+* **February 2019**: New paper on "Joint Multi-Domain Learning for Automatic Short Answer Grading" is up on arxiv.
 * **December 2018**: Lab-wide Research appreciation award at IBM Research for work on Intelligent Tutors.
 * **August 2018**: Presented our paper (Oral) at COLING 2018, Santa Fe, New Mexico, USA.
 * **August 2018**: Full research paper accepted at CIKM 2018, Turin, Italy.
 * **May 2018**: Full research paper accepted at COLING 2018, Santa Fe, New Mexico, USA.
-* **March 2018**: Two full research papers accepted at AIED 2018, London, UK.

 ### Publications [[Google Scholar](https://scholar.google.co.in/citations?user=sY5SyBgAAAAJ&hl=en)] [[dblp](https://dblp.uni-trier.de/pers/hd/s/Saha:Swarnadeep)]